 Apart from generating attractive long-term, risk-adjusted returns for our investors and shareholders, the fund management platform will also allow us to diversify our earnings, enhance recurring income streams and widen our investor base.
 This strategy will enable CDL to tap on the growing appetite of institutional investors for unlisted real estate funds and concurrently deliver a higher return on equity to shareholders.

 CDL’s goal is to be a leading fund manager in Asia by 2023 and our target is to achieve US$5 billion in Assets Under Management (AUM) by then.
-We plan to launch our first series of close-ended, co-mingled funds focusing on core, core plus and opportunistic real estate investments in Asia Pacific by 2019.

 Notably, CDL Hospitality Trusts (CDLHT) – one of Asia’s leading hospitality trusts with assets valued at S$2.7 billion – is part of the CDL Group’s portfolio.
 Listed on the Singapore Exchange on 19 July 2006, CDLHT comprises CDL Hospitality Real Estate Investment Trust (H-REIT), a real estate investment trust, and CDL Hospitality Business Trust (HBT), a business trust.
 It currently owns 18 properties – 17 hotels in Singapore, Australia, New Zealand, Japan, UK, Germany and Maldives, as well as a retail mall in Singapore.
-Leveraging the global reach and hospitality management expertise of its sponsor, the Group’s London-listed hotel subsidiary Millennium & Copthorne Hotels plc (M&C), H-REIT is the first hotel REIT in Asia (ex Japan).
+Leveraging the global reach and hospitality management expertise of its sponsor, the Group’s London-listed hotel subsidiary Millennium & Copthorne Hotels Limited (M&C), H-REIT is the first hotel REIT in Asia (ex Japan).
 CDLHT is managed by M&C REIT Management Limited and M&C Business Trust Management Limited, subsidiaries of M&C.